 without incurring much in brokerage fees, then your broker's DRIP

-gives you more control over the timing and price of your
+gives you more control over the timing and price of your trades.

 The decision of whose plan to use also greatly depends on the type

 of plan the company offers.
 Not all company DRIPs are the same, so

 you need to read the fine print in theprospectus (which you can get